FK Sarajevo: Women's football

-The relationship traditionally stems from the fact that both sides share unique maroon and white club colours, which lead KK Bosna Royal to garner most of its fan base from FK Sarajevo in its rise to the top in the mid and late 1970s.
-Through time the two sides became colloquially interchangeable, as the FK Sarajevo organized supporters group, Horde Zla, equally followed both, forming a so-called Maroon Family.
-Even though RK Bosna did not represent a big player in Yugoslav handball, the club's post-war ascent was thoroughly supported by Horde zla.
+Beyond their domestic and European success, SFK 2000 Sarajevo has garnered widespread recognition for its commitment to youth development and gender equality in sports.
+The club operates a comprehensive academy system that nurtures girls from an early age, providing them with professional coaching, access to elite facilities, and structured competition.
+Many of Bosnia and Herzegovina’s top female footballers have risen through SFK’s ranks.
+The club also engages in outreach initiatives, often in collaboration with NGOs and international partners, promoting female participation in sport, especially in underserved communities.
+As such, SFK 2000 is not only the sporting pride of Sarajevo but also a symbol of resilience, inclusion, and empowerment.
+SFK 2000 operates a youth academy for girls from the ages of five to sixteen.
+The academy is one of the most renowned and export-oriented in Europe.
+Notable alumni include Inter Milan defender, Marija Milinković; Juventus defender, Gloria Slišković; Inter Milan forward, Maja Jelčić; Milan forward, Lidija Kuliš and Sporting defender, Melisa Hasanbegović.

-On 29 August 2013 FK Sarajevo and RK Bosna Sarajevo signed a cooperation agreement based on the principle of strengthening ties between the aforementioned family members.
-On 6 November 2013 the same was done between FK Sarajevo and KK Bosna Royal, by which the forty-year-old relationship was officialized.
+As of 17 December 2024, SFK 2000 is ranked 30th in Europe.

 Supporters

-FK Sarajevo is one of the two most popular clubs in Bosnia and Herzegovina, having a large fanbase across the country, the Sandžak region of Serbia and Montenegro and the Bosnian diaspora, especially in Germany, Austria, Switzerland, Scandinavia, Canada, Australia and the United States.
-The largest diaspora fan association is registered in Stuttgart under the name Horde Zla Stuttgart.
-The club's supporters in the US formed FC Bordo Saint Louis in 2013 as an hommage to the club, with the side competing in the National Premier Soccer League as of 2014.
+FK Sarajevo is one of the two most popular clubs in Bosnia and Herzegovina, boasting a large fanbase across the country, the Sandžak region of Serbia and Montenegro, and the Bosnian diaspora.
+This diaspora is especially prominent in Germany, Austria, Switzerland, Scandinavia, Canada, Australia, and the United States.
+The largest diaspora fan association is registered in Stuttgart, Germany.

-From the moment FK Sarajevo was established on 24 October 1946 it quickly grew a following in the city of Sarajevo.
-The fact that nearly all pre-war Sarajevan clubs were banned by the new communist authorities left a large vacuum in a city that was traditionally a footballing centre in the Kingdom of Yugoslavia.
-The majority of fans stemmed from the numerous downtown Sarajevan Baščaršija, Stari grad and Centar neighbourhoods predominantly inhabited by Bosniaks.
-This is not to say that other ethnicities did not support the club.
-They did in huge numbers, but the history of organized support for the club is nevertheless closely tied to the aforementioned neighbourhoods which culturally and historically represent the soul of the city.
+From its establishment on 24 October 1946, FK Sarajevo quickly garnered a following in the city of Sarajevo.
+The banning of nearly all pre-war Sarajevan clubs by the new communist authorities left a significant vacuum in a city traditionally known as a footballing center in the Kingdom of Yugoslavia.
+The majority of fans came from the downtown neighborhoods of Baščaršija, Stari grad, and Centar, predominantly inhabited by Bosniaks.
+While other ethnicities supported the club in equal numbers, the history of organized support is nonetheless closely tied to these neighborhoods.

 FK Sarajevo fans have been historically called Pitari while an individual was, and is still known as a Pitar.
-The nickname, meaning a consumer of the local Bosnian dish pita, was originally a derogatory label given by fans of working class Željezničar that implied the pre-war upper-class background of most FK Sarajevo supporters.
-This notion was based on the fact that the old downtown neighbourhoods of the city, were the traditional centres of commerce and artisanship, even though the socioeconomic landscape of the city had dramatically changed by the time the club was formed.
+The nickname, meaning a consumer of the local Bosnian dish pita, was originally a derogatory label given by fans of working-class Željezničar that implied the pre-World War Two upper-class background of most FK Sarajevo supporters.
+This stemmed from the fact that the old downtown neighborhoods of the city were traditional centers of commerce and artisanship, even though the socioeconomic landscape had dramatically changed by the time the club was founded.